metagenomics/denbi-nanopore-training/docs/read_qc/ReadMapping.rst

   General-purpose pre-set options
     -x, --preset             STR   Pre-set parameters to increase sensitivity for different sequencing technologies.
                                    Valid options are
 				   illumina  - Equivalent to '-a gotoh -w normal -M 5 -X 4 -G 8 -E 6'
 				   overlap   - Equivalent to '-a anchor -w normal --overlapper --evalue 1e0                                    --ambiguity 0.50 --secondary' sensitive - Equivalent to '--freq-percentile 1.0 --minimizer-window 1'

   Alignment options
     -a, --alg                STR   Specifies which algorithm should be used for alignment.
-Options are: sg       - Myers' bit-vector approach.
+Options are sg          - Myers' bit-vector approach.
 Semiglobal.
 Edit dist. alignment. sggotoh     - Gotoh alignment with affine gaps.
 Semiglobal. anchor      - anchored alignment with end-to-end extension.
                                                   Uses Myers' global alignment to align between anchors. anchorgotoh - anchored alignment with Gotoh.
-                                                  Uses Gotoh global alignment to align between anchors. [anchor] -w, --approach           STR   Additional alignment approaches.
-Changes the way alignment algorithm is applied.
+                                                  Uses Gotoh global alignment to align between anchors. [anchor]
-                                   Options are
-                                    normal         - Normal alignment of reads to the reference.
-                                    (Currently no other options are provided.
-This is a placeholder for future features, such as cDNA mapping) [normal]
-        --overlapper          -    Perform overlapping instead of mapping.
-Skips self-hits if reads and reference files contain same sequences, and outputs lenient secondary alignments. [false] --no-self-hits        -    Similar to overlapper, but skips mapping of sequences with same headers.
-Same sequences can be located on different paths, and their overlap still skipped. [false] -M, --match              INT   Match score for the DP alignment.
+    -M, --match              INT   Match score for the DP alignment.
 Ignored for Myers alignment.
 [5] -X, --mismatch           INT   Mismatch penalty for the DP alignment.
 Ignored for Myers alignment.
 [4] -G, --gapopen            INT   Gap open penalty for the DP alignment.
 Ignored for Myers alignment.
 [8]